aldo-gutierrez/bitmasksorter/README.md

 TimSort is a hybrid algorithm.
 We can use the bitmask to create a hybrid algorithm with two variables N, and K where K is the number of bits in the bitmask and 2^K is the range, and if the range is low a modified Count Sort could be easily performed

-The hybrid algorithms proposeduse N and (2 ^ K) as a way to decide what algorithm or optimization to use in a hybrid sorting algorithm.
+The hybrid algorithms proposed use N and (2 ^ K) as a way to decide what algorithm or optimization to use in a hybrid sorting algorithm.
 (2 ^ K) could be better than the simple range.
-It could be faster as the bitmask calculation doesn't have IF instruction or other instructions in the for lopp that are bad for the cache
+It could be faster as the bitmask calculation doesn't have IF instruction or other instructions in the for loop that are bad for the cache

 Off course there are bad cases, so for example if a list contains only the values 1111111110000000(65408) and 0000000111111111(511).
 In this case the range is (64897)
 , but if we use the bit mask 1111111001111111 then the k range (2^k) is also (65151).